-Ledges State Park Professional Review and Guide
+Ledges State Park Professional Guide

 "Picturesque sandstone bluffs line the canyon of Pea’s Creek just before it enters the Des Moines River.
 Take the 5.4-mile loop around the upland prairie reconstruction, down to the canyon, over to the interpretive trail around Lost Lake, and back again.
 Or just spend the day exploring the ledges.
 If you like climbing stairs or just want a nice steep hike, this is the place.